+As in any undertaking, everything starts with a dream, becomes a burning passion, and then develops into clear vision.
+Such is the story of Shanti Ayurveda.
 The moving force behind Shanti Ayurveda is Sona Roy.
 He was born at Sehara village of Barddhaman district, West Bengal, India into a family background of traditional healers and educators.
 Life in the rural neighborhood was simple and in harmony with nature.
 Home-served warm meals for family members were brought in straight from their own garden-fresh harvest.
 Treatment to common cough and colds, wound scratches, or even indigestion was taken from the backyard herbal garden and spices from the kitchen.

 Today, awareness of Ayurveda is rapidly increasing and many people experience its benefits across the world.
-Its growing popularity stems from its being tried and tested, and now scientifically backed studies, such that western culture has embraced it in the same way as it had with Yoga, the ancient twin of Ayurveda.
+Its growing popularity stems from being tried and tested, and now scientifically backed studies, such that western culture has embraced it in the same way as it had with Yoga, the ancient twin of Ayurveda.